cbirdferrer/cbirdferrer/README.md

 ## Hi there 👋 I'm Clara.

-I'm am a behavioral ecologist using remote sensing to study marine mammals.
+I'm a behavioral ecologist using remote sensing to study marine mammals.
 These days I use drones to study the behavior and morphology of marine mammals, but my background is in studying marine megafauna using image analysis and drone data (🐋,🐧).
 I've spent years developing software tools to help with research, mostly in the world of cetacean photogrammetry.

 I'm currently a postdoctoral scholar in Oregon State University's Marine Mammal Institute where I'm studying social behavior.